Industrial Muffle Furnace

 Key Features

-- Multi-Layered Insulation: High-purity alumina fiber (hot face) combined with low-thermal-mass ceramic fiber delivers rapid temperature recovery and exceptional thermal stability.
+- Multi-Layer Insulation: High-purity alumina fiber hot face combined with low-thermal-mass ceramic fiber — rapid temperature recovery and minimal cool-down between batches

-- Heating Element Protection: MoSi2 elements in 1800°C models form a protective quartz layer, extending element lifespan and preventing thermal runaway.
+- MoSi2 Element Protection: Forms a protective quartz oxide layer at high temperatures, extending element lifespan and preventing thermal runaway at 1800°C

-- Safety Interlock: Door-safety switch automatically cuts power when opened, preventing accidental contact with ultra-hot surfaces.
+- Door Safety Interlock: Automatically cuts power when opened, preventing accidental contact with ultra-hot surfaces

 Applications

-- Coal & Petroleum Testing: ISO 1171 ash determination
+- Coal & Petroleum Testing: ISO 1171 ash content determination and loss-on-ignition (LOI) analysis

-- Ceramic & Refractory: High-temperature sintering and testing
+- Ceramic & Refractory Processing: High-temperature sintering and thermal stability testing of ceramic and refractory materials

-- Materials Research: Thermal stability and composition analysis
+- Materials Research: Thermal stability analysis, composition verification, and thermal property characterisation

-- Environmental: Ash content measurement and material degradation
+- Environmental Testing: Ash content measurement and material degradation analysis for environmental compliance

 Compliance Standards

-- ISO 1171: Coal and petroleum ashing procedure
+- ISO 1171 — Coal and petroleum ashing procedure; ash content determination

-- AMS2750: Metallurgical heat treatment and temperature uniformity mapping
+- AMS2750 — Pyrometry requirements for metallurgical heat treatment and temperature uniformity mapping

-- NABL Calibration: 5-9 point temperature distribution mapping and documentation
+- NABL Calibration — 5–9 point temperature distribution mapping with traceability documentation

 Safety Features